universalcore/unicore-cms-a4w/README.rst

 Running Unicore CMS A4W for local development
 -----------------------------------------

-This is a Pyramid_ application, that uses Elasticsearch.
+This is a Pyramid_ application that uses Elasticsearch.

 For OS X we recommend you install Elasticsearch with Brew_: